 Food

-- Make sure you pack some nutritious snacks along with all those junk-food road trip snacks.
-Protein bars are also a good idea if you do find yourself stuck for a while.
+Snacks – Make sure you pack some nutritious snacks along with all those junk-food road trip snacks.
+Protein bars and granola bars are also a good idea if you do find yourself stuck in a winter storm for a while.

-- It’s always a good idea to keep water on hand when driving.
-Large plastic gallon jugs of water are easy to pack.
+Water – It’s always a good idea to keep water on hand when driving.
+Large plastic gallon jugs of water and bottled water are easy to pack.

 Tech & Entertainment

-- If something does happen to your car, you want to make sure you have enough battery life on your phone to get help.
+Portable Battery Packs – If you do have car trouble, you want to make sure you have enough battery life on your phone to get help.

-- There are so many fun holiday songs, make a playlist of your favorites.
+Holiday Music Playlist – There are so many fun holiday songs, make a playlist of your favorites.
 Singing along to fun music can help make the miles go by quicker!
+If you subscribe to Spotify or a similar music streaming service you can find plenty of ready-made playlists!

-- Your local library is a great spot to find some holiday books to pack along for the ride.
+Holiday Books – Your local library is a great spot to find some holiday books to pack along for the ride.
+Get in the winter spirit with some great kids’ books or adult fiction about winter or the holidays.

-I’ve created a printable winter road trip packing list to help you make sure you don’t forget any of the important things you’ll need.
+I’ve created a printable winter car essentials packing list to help you make sure you don’t forget any of the important things you’ll need.

 Of course, don’t forget all your other vacation necessities, like clothes and a toothbrush!
 You can use my Customizable Packing List Spreadsheet or Packing List Template Printable to help you with that.